awakzdev/PHP-Composer-Application/README.md

 # Introduction
 This application serves as a baseline for a deployment pipeline development.
-It builds into a dynamic PHP application served via apache/nginx and deomnstrated a working sleep timer.
+It builds into a dynamic PHP application served via apache/nginx and demonstrated a working sleep timer.

 # Getting Started